 He also says, “If it has to import some of its materials from the enemy, it cannot expect effectively to conquer the enemy.
 It is the Christian faith that alone has the truth; this should be its clam.”

-First, Van Til violates his own standard by wedding the philosophical predisposition of German Idealism with a reformed theological vocabulary.
+First, Van Til violates his own standard due to the fact that his system associates the philosophical predisposition of German Idealism with a reformed theological vocabulary.
 Van Til’s apologetic is a mixture of Kantian transcendentalism, Hegelian holism, and some postmodernism mixed in for good measure.
 Methodologically speaking, presuppositionalism is far from a pristine Christianity successfully avoiding the incorporation of “materials of the enemy.”
 This is not to say that this is a weakness of the method, rather, it is identifying an inconsistency Van Til and his followers sweep under the rug.
 There is nothing intrinsically wrong with baptizing these particular philosophies in Christian truth, if such a baptism is possible.
 It is, however, wrong to chastise others for baptizing Aristotle, so to speak, while Van Til is sprinkling water over the head of Kant and Hegel.

 Moreover, Van Til’s protege Greg Bahnsen, also violates this standard requirement of denying “apostate” philosophical influence.
 In a debate with R.C.
 Sproul, Bahnsen utilizes and then rejects Cartesian skepticism on the basis of Sola Scriptura.
 Bahnsen says that the only basis in which we can avoid the methodological doubt of our senses and our reasoning is the reformed theological doctrine of Sola Scriptura.
 When making this argument, however, he makes a crucial error.
 He forgets that the bible must pass through the faculties of sensory experience that are supposedly in doubt.
 So Bahnsen cannot doubt the reliability of sensory experience, and then get out of that doubt by appealing to sensory experience via reading the Bible.
 This is where Descartes’s argument is actually better than Bahnsen’s.
 Descartes appeals to the image of God to rescue him from his perpetual doubt and metaphysical solipsism.
 He says that because we have the idea of God in our mind, and that we are created to have this idea, we can know God exists.
 Also, because we can know God exists we know that He would not deceive us.
 Descartes concludes by saying that unless God exists we cannot be sure of anything.
 I am not arguing in favor of Cartesian methodology.
 I am merely pointing out the inconsistency in its usage by Bahnsen.